Conferences and Events

 Housestaff have many opportunities to expand their knowledge through rounds and conferences planned by the Department of Pediatrics and other departments throughout the College of Medicine and the University of Arizona.

 - Three hours of protected educational time for all pediatric residents every Wednesday.
-System based model of intruction with a majority of the lectures from attending faculty.
-Faculty provide in-depth information on a variety of topics and issues speciic to their subspecialty.
+System based model of introduction with a majority of the lectures from attending faculty.
+Faculty provide in-depth information on a variety of topics and issues specific to their subspecialty.
 For example: From July-September, Emergency Series lectures are presented, providing residents with up-to-date information on management of medical and surgical emergencies.

-- On select dates, pediatric housestaff will present in Clinical Problem Solving Conferences and lead Journal Club.
-Residents gain valuable experiencein lecture preparation and public speaking in a friendly environment.
+- On select dates, pediatric housestaff will present Board Review lectures and lead Journal Club.
+Residents gain valuable experience in lecture preparation and public speaking in a friendly environment.

 - Attendings cover wards and clinic and chief residents cover pagers during Teaching Day.